ironhack-labs/lab-javascript-advanced-algorithms/README.md

 ### Introduction

-The goal of this exercise is to create a visual layout to show how stacks and queues work.
+The goal of this exercise is to create a visual layout to show how queues and queues work.
 We will do it by using advanced JavaScript concepts like closures, scope, context, method invocation...

 We have created a set of tests to guide you through the abstract data types implementation.
 After implementing the JavaScript functionality, create a visual layout to show how each data structure works.